Portland International Airport carpet: Background

-Replacement
+Replacement and return

 A $13 million replacement of the airport's carpet was announced in 2013, sparking social media attention that was picked up by local and national media outlets.
 The Port of Portland received a large number of comments from local residents who were concerned about the original carpet's future.
 Annie Linstrom, a spokesperson for the port district, confirmed they were investigating recycling options and considering giving away portions to locals as keepsakes.
-She also said that the Port of Portland "understand[s] that people have an emotional connection to the carpet."
+She also said that the Port of Portland "understand[s] that people have an emotional connection to the carpet".
 In December 2013, Portland Monthly published a preview of the redesign, which was conceptualized by Zimmer Gunsul Frasca Architects of Portland.
 The magazine reported that the new design included "mood-enhancing colors and a new repeating pattern, while clearly preserving key elements" from the original carpet.
 Linstrom said, "The Port hopes that travelers will grow to appreciate elements of the new carpet design over time, just as much as the old."

 In January 2015, removal of the nearly-30-year-old carpet began in front of a crowd of airport employees and media.
 The Port of Portland's chief operating officer said: "Normally we do these ribbon cuttings when we’re introducing a new thing, but it’s actually the reverse of that in removing the old carpet.
 We’re going to miss the carpet and we appreciate the community and the love of this carpet."
 Any businesses that were able to receive, stockpile, and redistribute carpet could request 1000 yd2 from the Port of Portland.